lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

         title: ''
         subtitle: ''
         text: >
-          Experience the magic of observing **Yunnan Snub-nosed Monkeys in their pristine natural

-          mountain habitat**.
-Witness their daily life unfold, learn about their complex
+          Visit a **Himalayan bee farm** and meet a passionate local beekeeper.
+          Delve

+          into the fascinating world of these unique bees, learn about traditional

+          beekeeping practices, and understand the vital link between nature conservation

-          social dynamics, and gain insights into the dedicated work of the conservation
+          and the sustainable development of local communities.

-          rangers who protect these incredible primates.
         image:
           type: ImageBlock
-          url: /images/LJ-icon7.jpg
+          url: /images/LJ-icon4.jpg
           altText: Placeholder text
           elementId: ''
           styles: